mahmoud/boltons/docs/index.rst

 The boltons package depends on no packages, making it easy for inclusion into a project.
 Furthermore, most individual modules have been written to be as self-contained as possible, allowing cherrypicking of functionality into projects.
-Basically, there are no hard-and-fast rules when it comes to utils.
+Utility libraries are often used extensively within a project, and because they are not often fundamental to the architecture of the application, stability may take precedence over version recency.

 Third-party packages